 Pressing the Up or Down Arrow pushbutton switches will turn the sight ON at Level 12.
 See item 4 under this section for a description of Auto shutdown.
 The sight will automatically perform a battery check every time it is turned on.
-The reticle will blink when the batteries have between 2.5 and 5 hours of useful life left.
+The reticle will blink when the batteries have between 20 percent or less useful life left.